withoutwaxaryan/C-Programs/README.md

 # C-Programs
-A list of Programs written in C to work on my coding skills.
+Covers up the basics of programming including OOPS in Python, C++ and C.